Cyanopolyyne: Hypothesized formation

 The formation of cyanopolyynes in interstellar clouds is time-dependent.
 The formation of cyanopolyyne was studied and the abundances calculated in the dark cloud TMC-1.
 In the early days of the TMC-1, the governing reactions were ion–molecule reactions.
 During this time cyanoacetylene, HC3N, formed through a series of ion-neutral reactions, with the final chemical reaction being:

-C3H2 + N -> HC3N + H

 However, for time after 10,000 years the dominant reactions were neutral–neutral reactions and two reaction mechanisms for the formation of cyanopolyynes became possible.